pflanze/chjize/client-side-todo.md

-# How to install on client side
+# How to use: the client side

 What to run, extending from the [README](README.md).